ErpNetDocs/dev/domain-api/authentication.md

 The site types at the moment are:

 * ID - Identity Server Site - the authorization provider for the ERP.net instance.
-* API - Domain API Site
+* DomainAPI - Domain API Site
 * TableAPI - Table API Site
 * Other site types that provide different functionalities.